 Assata Shakur was born as JoAnne Deborah Byron, in Queens, New York, on July 16, 1947.
-After dropping out of high school, she earned a GED equivalency diploma, attended the Borough of Manhattan Community College for a short time, and eventually graduated from the City College of New York (CCNY) in 1970.
+After dropping out of high school, she earned a General Equivalency Diploma, attended the Borough of Manhattan Community College for a short time, and eventually graduated from the City College of New York (CCNY) in 1970.
 In April 1967 she married fellow …

 In 1971 Shakur joined the Republic of New Afrika, a radical organization that called for the creation of an independent black republic in the “subjugated lands” of South Carolina, Georgia, Alabama, Mississippi, and Louisiana.

 Around this same time, Shakur, a proud and committed Marxist, moved to Oakland, California, where she joined the local branch of the Black Panther Party (BPP).
 Soon thereafter, she returned to New York and became a leading member of BPP’s Harlem chapter.